stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=useNumericEnumForJson=true`, the JSON converter (`toJSON`) will encode enum values as int, rather than a string literal.

+- With `--ts_proto_opt=initializeFieldsAsUndefined=false`, all optional field initializers will be omited from the generated base instances.

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).